Forex Market Trends

 - Long term

 First, one must decide the type of trader/investor that they are.
 You must decide whether or not you hold positions for a long time or buy and sell fast.
 That decision will determine which trading charts you should be using.
-Day traders or those who invest in and out of positions fast will use daily and intraday charts more than investors who buy and hold for long period of times.
+Day traders or those who jump in and out of positions fast, so they will use daily and intraday charts more than investors who buy and hold for longer period of times.

 Support and Resistance Levels

 Retracements are percentages.
 During any given day (open to markets), the instrument you are watching or investing in, will usually retrace previous day’s trades.
 No matter if they are up or down.
-The most common used is fifty percent.
-We also use the one third, 38% and 2/3 levels.
+The most commonly used is fifty per cent.
+We also use one third, 38% and 2/3 levels.

-When you are looking for buy and sell signals, one looks at moving averages.
+When you are looking for buy and sell signals, you look at moving averages.
 These averages will tell you if an existing trend is still in play.
-Beware: these do not predict trend changes.
+Beware: these do not predict trend changes, known as reversals.
 Traders usually use two moving averages.
-Movements above and below the 20 and 40 day averages are very popular.
-5 and 20 day averages are very popular for those who trade quickly.
+Movements above and below the 20 and 40-day averages are very popular.
+5 and 20-day averages are very popular for those who trade quickly.

 In order to identify overbought or oversold conditions in markets, oscillators are commonly used.
 These often warn a trader that a market has either risen or the market has fallen too far and a change is imminent.
 The Relative Strength Index or RSI and the Stochastics are the most popular oscillators a trader will use.
 Now, these scales are from 0 to 100.
 The RSI: if the scale is over 70, means it is overbought.
 If the scale is below 30, it is oversold.
 For Stochastics overbought is 80 and oversold is 20.